mikedepetris/Foundations_of_HPC_2022_final_project/README.md

 Student: Michele De Petris IN2000137

-This is the final assigmment for the 2022/2023 Foundations of High Performance Computing course, part of the MSc in Data Science and Scientific Computing at University of Trieste (all related material can be found at https://github.com/Foundations-of-HPC/Foundations_of_HPC_2022/tree/main/Assignment).
+This is the final assignment for the 2022/2023 Foundations of High Performance Computing course, part of the MSc in Data Science and Scientific Computing at University of Trieste (all related material can be found at https://github.com/Foundations-of-HPC/Foundations_of_HPC_2022/tree/main/Assignment).
 It consists of two mandatory exercises.

 ### Structure of this github directory: